whitneyburton/portfolios/20151002-Robert_Cornell-m3.markdown

 I had a hard time getting started in this module, due in part to the fact that it was not clear to me on what I needed to be focusing on, having been held back to repeat this module.

-About three weeks in I was able to discuss with Jeff and Jorge how to approach repeating this module, and with that in mind, I worked on taking the lessons to the next step as well as building my own apps and side projects.
+About two weeks in I was able to discuss with Jeff and Jorge how to approach repeating this module, and with that in mind, I worked on taking the lessons to the next step as well as building my own apps and side projects.

 That having been said, my scores from this module were improved over last, and I was able to start delving into some deeper topics that will be covered in module 4.
 Specifically, I challenged myself to write a decent amount of my final project in javascript and jquery, two things I had not really dabbled in until a week ago, which I now understand far better than I did before and which I feel better prepared me for module 4.